radhad-ux/eika-shoppinglistapp/README.md

 1. Clone this repository: git clone https://github.com/radhad-ux/eika-shoppinglistapp.git

 2. Install the dependencies by running npm install in the project directory
-3. Install the dependencies.
-In the project directory, run: npm install

-4. Run the app in the development mode.
+3. Run the app in the development mode.
 In the project directory, run: npm start

-5. Open http://localhost:3000 to view it in the browser.
+4. Open http://localhost:3000 to view it in the browser.

+5. To run the project in the production mode, use this command npm run build.

 ---